-The Straits Times, launched on July 15, 1845, is an English-language newspaper based in Singapore and currently owned by Singapore Press Holdings.
-It has print and online edition that provides coverage of world news, East Asian news, Southeast Asian news, home news, sports news, financial news and lifestyle.
+The Straits Times, launched on July 15, 1845, is an English-language newspaper based in Singapore.
+It has a print and online edition covering world news, East Asian news, Southeast Asian news, home news, sports news, financial news, and lifestyle.

-The Straits Times particularly focuses on events in Singapore and the region.
-The Straits Times is a member of two media networks – the Asia News Network and the Impact Journalism Day alliance of newspapers – and according to National Library Board it has won multiple media awards and it is the most widely read newspaper in Singapore.
+The Straits Times mainly focuses on events in Singapore and the region.
+The Straits Times is a member of two media networks – the Asia News Network and the Impact Journalism Day alliance of newspapers – and according to National Library Board, it has won multiple media awards.
+It is the most widely read newspaper in Singapore.

-The Straits Times uses right-center bias in editorial pieces when reporting USA news and often sources to credible information.
-Therefore we rate The Straits Times right-center biased and high for factual reporting.
-(M. Huitsing 8/14/2017)
+The Straits Times uses right-center bias in editorial pieces when reporting USA news and often sources credible information.